MrRoiPanda/MrRoiPanda/README.md

 # Hello 👋
-## I'm French and student who is repeating a lot of years 😄
+## I'm a French student who is repeating a lot of years 😄

 ### Connect with me :
 <p align="center" width="100%">